 The Main menu at the upper left of the screen provides access to Frequently Asked Questions, the feedback email form, and more.
-The "+" button creates albums, while the "Select" button lets you choose albums to rename or delete.
-You can also tap the magnifying glass to search for an album by name.
 As you use RAW Power, a new section called Recents will appear at the top of the screen.
 In that section, RAW Power displays albums you have recently looked at, as well as images you have recently viewed, edited, or shared.
+If you have folders in your Photo library, they will appear here.
+You can tap on them to look inside.
+In that case, a Back button will appear to allow you to return to the previous level.